Section 1: Purpose

 If the informant feels their report of retaliation was not resolved adequately can escalate this case in writing.
 The report will need to go to Audit and Risk Committee Chair and they will investigate the matter and process for how the retaliation was dealt with.

-3.6 How AND Deals With Retaliation
+3.6 How Australian Disability Network Deals With Retaliation

-AND does not tolerate any attempts to retaliate against an informant who has made a report.
+Australian Disability Network does not tolerate any attempts to retaliate against an informant who has made a report.
 Any employee or associated person that found retaliating will face disciplinary action, including the potential to be terminated from their roles.

 3.7 Separation Of Issues